bxantus/mdoc/README.md

 ### Structure

 A project needs an `index.md` file for its structure to appear in the documentation panel.
-The projects name will be inferred from the first level 1 heading in `index.md`.
+The projects name will be inferred from the first level 1 heading in `index.md` or from the repository folder name.

 For example in  *Typescript handbook* for mdoc, `index.md` looks like this:
 ```md